BookThinkers/BookThinkers/index.md

 ## What Are We Building For Them?
 (Project Goals)
 ### Overall (By The End of The Semester)
-Deliver an intuitive web-app and native iOS App equipped to serve three core functions for book lovers.
+Deliver an intuitive web-app and native iOS App equipped to serve four core functions for book lovers.
 1. Maintain a personal bookshelf.
 Track the books you've read and enter reviews and notes about key learnings from the book.
 2. Socialize with other booklovers.
 Add friends.
 Follow book influencers.
 Follow their activity.
 3. Create a reminder based retention system to periodicially notify you to reread your book notes to assist with long-term retention.